 - Rutgers Automated Mailing System (RAMS) is used for administrative mailing lists.
 RBHS faculty, staff, and students receive official communications via RAMS lists.

 - Mailman is another mass email list service used for University affiliated ad-hoc mailing lists.
 The RBHS community can be members of Mailman lists, but they cannot create/own Mailman lists at this time.

 For more information, go to https://email.rutgers.edu/

-Legacy UMDNJ users will use Moodle by accessing the new Moodle url: http://moodle.rutgers.edu as it will continue to be the recommended platform for RBHS courses.
+Legacy UMDNJ users use Moodle by accessing the new Moodle url: http://moodle.rutgers.edu as it continues to be the recommended platform for RBHS courses.

 Some legacy UMDNJ users have access to Sakai via their UMDNJ email address.
 Access to Sakai will transition to NetID and password as of July 1.
 Click here to view the email that was sent to these legacy UMDNJ users informing them of the change in accessing Sakai.

-For RBHS owned computers, software will continue to be available through the legacy UMDware processes.
+For RBHS owned computers, software is available through the legacy UMDware processes.
 The University Software Portal provides RBHS faculty, staff and students with free and discounted software for personally owned (non-RBHS) computers.
 Additional products will be made available as licensing agreements are addressed.

 To view available software through the University Software Portal, please visit http://software.rutgers.edu.